scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 .. figure:: local-graph.png

-   Local graph (made with D3.js) representing the connections among the most important nodes around ``numpy.ndarray``.
+   Local graph (made with D3.js [D3js]_) representing the connections among the most important nodes around ``numpy.ndarray``.
 Nodes are sized with respect to the number of incomming links, and colored with respect to their library.

 4) Challenges
 =============

+We mentioned above some limitations we encountered (in rendering usage for instance) and what will be done in the future to address them.
+We provide below some limitations related to syntax choices, and broader opportunities that arise from the Papyri project.

 1) Limitations
 --------------

-In order to be able to link to object documentation without having access the build IRD bundles from all the library we need to come up with a schema that uniquely identify each object.
-For this we decided to use the fully qualified names of an object.
-That is to say the concatenation of the module in which it is defined, with its local name.
-We encountered multiple edge cases with that.
+The decoupling of the building and rendering phases is key in Papyri.
+However it requires to come up with a scheme that uniquely identifies each object.
+In particular, this is essential in order to link any object documentation without accessing the IRD bundles build from all the libraries.
+To that aim, we use the fully qualified names of an object.
+Namely, each object is identified by the the concatenation of the module in which it is defined, with its local name.
+Several particular cases needed specific treatment.

-- To mirror python syntax is it easy to use ``.`` to concatenate both parts.
+- To mirror the Python syntax, is it easy to use ``.`` to concatenate both parts.
-  Unfortunately that leads to ambiguity when modules re-export functions of the same name.
+  Unfortunately, that leads to ambiguity when modules re-export functions are of the same name.
+For example, if one types

   .. code-block:: python